Macrometacorp/tutorial-jamstack-pollingapp/README.md

 This demo makes use of [c8db-source-plugin](https://www.npmjs.com/package/gatsby-source-c8db) to get some of the data as markdown and then transform it to HTML to display directly in the browser.

-The application is deployed at http://try.macrometa.gatsby.s3-website-us-east-1.amazonaws.com and hosted at  http://d31laqgvvtjedd.cloudfront.net/

 # 2. Prerequisites
   1. `nodejs` and `npm` must be installed on your system.
   2. There should be a collection called `markdownContent` in your federation, with a single document with `title` and `content` fields in markdown format.